gal-yedidovich/SwiftExtensions/README.md

 # SwiftExtensions - Robust, Reusable & Secure utilities

-This library is handle IO operations on the local disk, with encryption layer for security. it also provides a convenice `Prefs` class for storing Key-Value easily and safely with the same encryption layer.
+This library is provides helpful utilities, like IO operations on the local disk, with encryption layer for security. it also provides a convenice `Prefs` class for storing Key-Value pairs easily and safely with the same encryption layer.

 ## Installation
 SwiftExtensions is a *Swift Package*.